Croatia in the Eurovision Song Contest 2023: Competing entries

 On 20 September 2022, HRT opened a submission period where artists and composers were able to submit their entries to the broadcaster with the deadline on 20 November 2022.
 196 entries were received by the broadcaster during the submission period.
-A nine-member expert committee consisting of Željko Mesar, Zlatko Turkalj, Robert Urlić, Ema Gross, Igor Geržina, Željen Klašterka, Ivan Horvat, Tomislav Krizmanić and Dražen Miočić reviewed the received submissions and selected eighteen artists and songs for the competition.
+A nine-member expert committee consisting of Željko Mesar (HRT), Zlatko Turkalj (HR), Robert Urlić (HR), Ema Gross (HR), Igor Geržina (HRT), Željen Klašterka (HRT), Ivan Horvat (eurosong.hr), Tomislav Krizmanić (OGAE) and Dražen Miočić (HRT) reviewed the received submissions and selected eighteen artists and songs for the competition.
 HRT announced the competing entries on 9 December 2022 and among the competing artists was Damir Kedžo, who was set to represent Croatia in the Eurovision Song Contest 2020 before its cancellation.

 Final

 The final took place on 11 February 2023.
 The winner, "Mama ŠČ!" performed by Let 3, was determined by a 50/50 combination of votes from ten regional juries and a public televote.
 The viewers and the juries each had a total of 580 points to award.
 Each jury group distributed their points as follows: 1-8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through telephone and SMS voting.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 580 points rounded to the nearest integer: 58 points.
 Ties were decided in favour of the entry ranked higher by the public televote.
 In addition to the performances of the competing entries, the show was opened by 2022 Croatian Eurovision entrant Mia Dimšić, while 1994 Croatian Eurovision entrant Tony Cetinski performed as the interval act.